Competing Cottontails

 Eastern cottontails' larger eyes give them an advantage over brush-dwelling New England cottontails./L. Gorman/USFWS

-But one key difference gives the introduced Eastern species an edge over the native New England rabbit: the eyes of Eastern cottontails are half again as large as those of New England cottontails.
-This physical trait likely arose because Eastern cottontails evolved in more-open habitats, where detecting predators at a distance conferred a strong survival advantage.
+But one key difference may give the eastern cottontail an edge over the New England species where their ranges overlap: the eyes of an eastern cottontail are half again as large as those of a New England cottontail.
+This trait likely arose because eastern cottontails evolved in more-open grassland habitats, where detecting predators at a distance conferred a strong survival advantage.

-New England cottontails are a forest species that depends on areas of thick shrubs and young trees that grow up following disturbances such as fires, hurricanes, and flooding.
-A woodland creature living in thick habitat has less of a need to spot predators at long distances, which is probably why the New England cottontail did not develop eyes as large or far-seeing as those of the Eastern cottontail.
+The New England cottontail is primarily a forest species that depends on areas of thick shrubs and young trees that push up following natural disturbances such as wildfires, hurricanes, and flooding, as well as disturbances caused by human activities such as logging and farm abandonment.
+(Such habitat is sometimes called "early successional habitat" or young forest.)
+A woodland creature living in thick, tangled habitat has less of a need to spot predators at long distances, which is probably why the New England cottontail did not develop eyes as large or as far-seeing as those of the eastern cottontail.